mvolkmann/blog/src/dart.md

 occur before the body is executed.
 The named constructors below demonstrate including an initializer list and omitting a body.

+### Named Constructors

+A class can only have one "regular constructor", but it can have any number of "named constructors".
+These begin with the the class name followed by a period and a unique name.
+For example, the `Point` class above could have a named constructor for creating an origin point and another for initializing `x` and `y` to the same value.

 ```dart
   Point.origin() : x = 0, y = 0;